danielseaton/GeneListDB/README.md

 # GeneListDB
 Basic scripting to create mySQL database storing Arabidopsis gene lists from publications (e.g. lists of differentially expressed genes in mutants or treatments, lists of promoters identified as bound by ChIP-seq).

-Choose the name for the database by editing the 'initialise_table_schema.py' script (default is "GeneListDB.db"), then running it.
+## Adding lists to an existing database

-Add genelists to this database using 'load_gene_lists.py', by specifying a directory to search for '.genelist' files.
+Add gene lists to an existing database using 'load_gene_lists.py', by specifying a directory to search for '.genelist' files, and a database file to which they should be added.

-'.genelist' files are tab delimited text files with a header followed by a list of locus identifiers, taking the form:
+The '.genelist' files are tab delimited text files with a header followed by a list of locus identifiers, taking the form:

 ```
 list_name<\t>description<\t>PMID